We humans are creatures of habit.

 Your people will have questions.

-You may lose some employees during the transition, but if you are clear and keep everyone posted, then you have a better chance of retaining your talent.
+You may lose some employees during the transition, but if you are clear and keep everyone posted, you have a better chance of retaining your talent.

 Authorize a Transition Team